-During self-isolation, ensure that you have access to your own washroom, or that it is cleaned thoroughly after you use it and before someone else does.
+If you must self-isolate, make sure that you have access to your own washroom, or that it is cleaned thoroughly after you use it and before someone else does.
 Use a specific set of utensils, frequently wash bedding, and make sure that clothing is washed daily.

 Quarantine has many similarities to self-isolation.
 If you are displaying signs of COVID-19, make sure to isolate yourself from other family members as well.
 Clean and disinfect your home, particularly frequently touched surfaces and toilettes.
 Use only one set of dedicated cutlery, plates, and glasses.
 Call ahead before visiting your doctor or local hospital.
 Make sure that you are wearing a mask if interacting with someone who does not have any symptoms.

-things you can do if you have to self-isolate because of covid-19
+Things you can do if you have to self-isolate because of COVID-19

 If you should find yourself in having to self-isolate, here are a few things to make the time more enjoyable!

 - Binge the next season of that show you wanted to watch.